Prashant-koi/P-s-Market/README.md

 # Challenges Faced
 The biggest challenge I have faced while building this website is capital, which is lacking.
 I need to make a lot of API calls to get the real-time stock data, which is hard to get through any free resource available.
+# Future Plan
+Expanding the database with more APIs